Tony118g/captured/README.md

 * [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component)
     * used to load content automatically as the user scrolls without having to navigate to another page.
 * [React-router-dom](https://www.npmjs.com/package/react-router-dom)
-    * Used for 'client side routing' to be implemented in the site.
+    * Used for 'client-side routing' to be implemented in the site.

 ### Tools and Programmes

 * [Gitpod](https://www.gitpod.io/#get-started)
-    * Used to create code/content and file structure for the respository.
+    * Used to create code/content and file structure for the repository.
 * [GitHub](https://github.com/)
     * Used to store the repository.
 * [Balsamiq](https://balsamiq.com/wireframes/)